IT-Systems/zencart-module/README.md

 * _Sort order of display_: determines the order in which payment methods are presented to the customer on checkout.
 The method are listed in ascending order on the payment method selection page.

 * Finally, remember to _save_ your settings.

+Also, make sure you have defined all relevant currencies for countries you accept payment plan payments from.
+See "Localisation and additional Zen Cart configuration requirements" below.

 #### Svea Card configuration